-In determining compensation for executives, including the NEOs, the Compensation Committee considers the compensation practices of a comparator group of Canadian companies that generally are in direct competition with AGF for market share and talent and have similar lines of business and scope of operations occasionally adjusted or augmented depending on the specific position.
+In determining compensation for executives, including the NEOs, the Human Resources and Compensation Committee considers the compensation practices of a comparator group of Canadian companies that generally are in direct competition with AGF for market share and talent and have similar lines of business and scope of operations occasionally adjusted or augmented depending on the specific position.
 The composition of the comparator group is reviewed by the Committee from time to time for its suitability for the purposes of the Company's compensation practices.
-The comparator group used for the most recent NEO compensation reviews conducted by compensation consultants Gallagher and Associates ("Gallagher") included the following:
+The comparator group that was used in determining the target compensation of the NEOs for fiscal 2022 included the following companies:

-- CI Financial Corp.
+- CI Financial Corp

 - Dundee Corporation

 - Fiera Capital Corporation

 - IGM Financial Inc.

 - Sprott Inc.